 Pitchers will look for a glove that they can control comfortably.
 They field less balls than other position players, they don’t take range or ball transfer into major consideration.
 Web design is the most important feature in a pitcher’s glove.
 A glove which is to small can cause problems while hiding the ball.
 Try to look for a glove that will cover up the whole ball.

 Always check in what league you are playing: fastpitch, slow pitch or an adult rec league.
 The ball is an inch bigger in slow pitch, so you’ll need a larger glove to cover up the bigger ball.
 Always pay attention to this.

-A fastpitch ball is 11”, youth pitcher’s gloves usually have a size between 11,5” and 12”.
-In the adult rec leagues, the softball is even bigger – about 14”- so, these players should go for a glove sized between 12,5” and 13”.
+A fastpitch ball is 11 inch, youth pitcher’s gloves usually have a size between 11,5 inch and 12 inch.
+In the adult rec leagues, the softball is even bigger – about 14 inch- so, these players should go for a glove sized between 12,5 inch and 13 inch.